nomilous/notice/README.md

 ### possible features / general intensions

+* named middleware (can be added and removed from the pipeline)
 * flood protection
 * time in pipeline / backlog (introspection)
 * as message receiver